Soft or Dim?

 Candlelight

-Candlelight is ofter cited as soft, probably because it isn't very bright but in fact the light source from a single candle is actually quite hard due to it being an intense 'point source', its actually because candles placed centrally on a dining table, especially at eye level, create an individual key light from a flattering angle.
+Candlelight is ofter cited as soft, probably because it isn't very bright but in fact the light source from a single candle is actually quite hard due to it being an intense 'point source'.
+The reason they're perceived as soft is because candles placed centrally on a dining table, especially at eye level, create an individual key light from a flattering angle.
 Another factor is that the colour temperature of candlelight is very warm which helps to iron out skin imperfections.

 Intimate - The proximity of the light source from the candle helps to isolate the diners from the background helping to create a more intimate atmosphere.